rodber/blog/_posts/2021/2021-01-20-thoughts-on-monetize-chevereto-installations.md

     - 👴🏾experience
     - 🤑money-making
 author: Rodolfo
-summary: Easy make money online cheap viagra
+summary: Pushing towards a saner service provisioning
 featuredImage: /photos/2021-money.jpg
 ---

 Doing [Chevereto](https://chevereto.com/) allowed me to learn and understand the different subtle needs of self-hosted services, specially those around money making for providing an image hosting service for others.
-This post is about how monetization has been changing around web services and how Chevereto will drive monetization in a more organic manner.
+This post is about how monetization has been changing around web services, and how Chevereto will drive monetization for their users in a more organic manner.

 ## Some context